 Proficiency in significant original research, a major requirement for the Ph.D., is demonstrated chiefly in the dissertation.
 Students are encouraged to look beyond the dissertation to its publication.

-After passing the qualifying examination, the candidate files two copies of the dissertation prospectus, revised if necessary, with the department and submits a special form called "Notice of Title, Scope, and Procedure of Dissertation," to the Graduate School.
+After passing the qualifying examination, the candidate files two copies of the dissertation prospectus, revised if necessary, with the department and submits a special form called "Notice of Title, Scope, and Procedure of Dissertation," to the Office of Graduate Studies.
 The student should also register the thesis in progress with the American Historical Association.

 The student, who may still receive other grants or take part in a mentored teaching experience, is expected to work diligently in dissertation research and writing and to keep the dissertation supervisor informed of progress in a formal conference at least once every semester.
 Individual supervisors may require more frequent conferences.